Top-gg-Community/python-sdk/README.rst

 * GET widgets (large and small) including custom ones.
 See `discordbots.org/api/docs`_ for more info.
 * GET weekend status
 * Webhook
+* Autopost

 Not Working /  Implemented
 --------------------------

-* Searching for bots via the api
+* Searching for bots via the API

 Additional information
 ----------------------